ksprin/esriHackathon25-NumberTwo/README.md

 # ESRI Hackathon25 NumberTwo - Gotta Go

+## What this Repository is

+This repository is a fork of my team's project from the 2025 Esri Intern Hackathon, which I participated in during my internship there in the Summer of 2025.
+The goal of the hackathon was for teams to construct an application that uses Esri technology within one weekend.
+My team created the "GottaGo" app that directs users to their nearest public restroom.
+It was made with JavaScript and React.
+I have included a video demo on this repository.
+Our team was a finalist in the competition.

+Team Members: Kayla Sprincis, Alex Van De Water, Patricia Zwolinski, Simran Gawri, Wynnie Gross, and Chris Sanrow

 ## About

 Gotta Go is a standalone React web application that utilizes ArcGIS SDK technology to provide users with a seamless way to find convenient bathrooms on the go.